MS-DOS and Windows command line edit command

-The MS-DOS Editor is a command line text editor that allows you to to view, create, or modify any file on your computer.
-When running the edit command you will be shown a screen similiar to the below picture.
+The MS-DOS text editor, edit, lets you view, create, or modify any text file on your computer.
+While running edit, a screen similar to the picture below is shown.

-The edit command is an external command that is available in the below Microsoft operating systems.
+Edit is an external command available for the following Microsoft operating systems.

 |/B||Forces monochrome mode.|

 |/H||Displays the maximum number of lines possible for your hardware.|

 |/R||Load file(s) in read-only mode.|

 |/S||Forces the use of short file names.|

 |/<nnn>||Load binary file(s), wrapping lines to <nnn> characters wide.|